ilj132/JogodeLOP/README.md

-Repository of the project created in the curricular component of the undergraduate course ECT2203 - Programming Logic at UFRN in 2018.1
+Repository of the project created in the curricular component ECT2203 - Programming Logic of the undergraduate course in Science and Technology at the Federal University of Rio Grande do Norte, in 2018.1